 Anyone who has thoughts or feelings about hurting themselves should be taken seriously and should get professional help immediately.
 Suicide is the third leading cause of death in teens and young adults, but can usually be prevented with urgent treatment.

-It’s important to know that many people who feel suicidal (teenagers included) will usually tell someone before they kill themselves, or make an attempt to kill themselves.
+It’s important to know that most people who feel suicidal (teenagers included) will usually tell someone before they kill themselves, or make an attempt to kill themselves.